Cargo Interoperability for Commercial Space Stations

 • NASA plans to transition LEO operations to commercially owned and operated destinations

-• Stations will diverge in constraints and goals
+• Stations will differ in objectives and constraints

-• Cargo needs a common baseline for specifications and documentaiton
+• Cargo lacks common requirements for specifications and documentaiton

-• Acceptance cycles are slow because evidence is re-created each time.
+• Acceptance cycles are slow because evidence is re-created each mission.
 Starport Space intends to package it once

 • High cadence logistics requires repeatable artifacts—not custom projects

-Starport Space is developing a staged path to space‑to‑space cargo transfer.
+Starport Space is developing a staged path to making space logistics interoperable.

-In the near term, we focus on the cargo unit and acceptance process: an interoperable container family, a fast and reusable acceptance data package, and an operations playbook that stations and transport partners can reuse.
+In the near term, we focus on the cargo unit and acceptance process: a payload acceptance and integration support service and standardized containers.

 As multiple destinations come online in the long-term, we intend to scale into space cargo transporters— remaining tug‑agnostic and station‑agnostic to avoid vendor lock‑in.